crashka/seeding/README.md

 So, let's talk through this using numbers from the above data for 34 players and 8 rounds:

-- 34 players means 8 tables of 4 players per round, with 2 players gettng byes
+- 34 players means 8 tables of 4 players per round, with 2 players getting byes
 - 8 rounds means a total of 16 byes, so players will have at most 1 bye for the entire sequence (with 18 players playing all 8 rounds)
 - Every round, players who play will have 1 partner and 2 opponents, or 3 "interactions"